nuls-io/devsite/docs/README.md

 actionLink: /Guide/
 features:
 - title: Modular
-  details: Encapsulate complex underlying technology and divide the blockchain system into completely independent business modules
+  details: Encapsulate complex underlying technology and divide the blockchain system into completely independent modules
-- title: Multi-language
+- title: Microservices
-  details: Support for multiple languages, allowing developers to use their own programming languages, lowering the development barrier
+  details: The microservice architecture allows each module to run independently, and developers can use different languages to develop modules and add them to the blockchain network
-- title: Customized
+- title: Customizable
-  details: Develop business modules according to actual requirements, and integrate with the underlying block chain modules only by following the agreed communication protocol
+  details: By developing the modules needed for a business, you can easily build an application blockchain
-footer: MIT Licensed | Copyright 2021 © All rights Reserved.
+footer: MIT Licensed | Copyright 2017-2024 © All rights Reserved.
 NULS
 ---